kddubey/cappr/docs/source/select_a_prompt_completion_format.rst

 .. code:: python

    def prompt_yes_or_no(text: str) -> str:
-       return f"""
+       return (
-   The following sentence was taken from a medical case report:
+           "The following sentence was taken from a medical case report: " f'"{text}"\n'
-   {text}
+           "Does the sentence describe an adverse effect of a pharmaceutical " "drug or substance?\n"
-   Does the sentence describe an adverse effect of a pharmaceutical drug or substance?
+           "Answer Yes or No:"
-   Answer Yes or No:"""
+       )

    end_of_prompt = " "
    completions = ("Yes", "No")